minetest/blog/about.md

 ---
 title: About
-description: About the Minetest blog
+description: About the Luanti blog
 layout: page
 ---

 # About

-## What is Minetest?
+## What is Luanti?

-[Minetest](https://www.minetest.net) is an open source voxel game engine.
+[Luanti](https://www.minetest.net) is an open source voxel game engine.
 See the website for more information.

 <a href="https://www.minetest.net/" class="button is-primary">
-	Minetest Website
+	Luanti Website
 </a>

-## What is the Minetest blog?
+## What is the Luanti blog?

-We post updates about once per month (subject to change) to let you know what's new with Minetest.
-We cover everything about Minetest, from engine development, to mod and game progress, to server news and community events.
-Even Minetest-related artwork has a place here.
+We post updates about once per month (subject to change) to let you know what's new with Luanti.
+We cover everything about Luanti, from engine development, to mod and game progress, to server news and community events.
+Even Luanti-related artwork has a place here.
 Posts are subdivided by general topic.

-We can also do special posts about important events or updates important to the general Minetest community.
+We can also do special posts about important events or updates important to the general Luanti community.

-## Who is behind the Minetest Blog?
+## Who is behind the Luanti Blog?

 <div class="columns">
 	{% for pair in site.data.authors %}